 MKRC is responsible for the preparation of the Regional Transportation Plan within Andrew, Buchanan, Clinton and DeKalb Counties, minus the service area of the St. Joseph MPO communities of St. Joseph, Country Club Village and Savannah, Missouri.
-The Regional

-Transportation Plan addresses transportation priorities, roadway safety and sidewalk access.
-The Regional Transportation Plan is completed on a yearly basis for the ABCD region.
+The Regional Transportation Plan addresses transportation priorities, roadway safety and sidewalk access.
+The Regional Transportation Plan is completed on a yearly basis for the Mo-Kan region.
 We coordinate our planning activities with the St. Joseph MPO and work to ensure that all segments of the population are involved or have had the opportunity to be involved with the planning process.
-The Regional Transportation Plan for 2020 has been completed and MKRC will begin working on the 2021 Regional Transportation Plan.
-Other non-transportation planning studies, programs and activities that MKRC engages in include the RPC and EDD area.
+The Regional Transportation Plan for 2023 has been completed and MKRC will complete the 2024 Regional Transportation Plan by June 2024.
+MKRC engages in other, nontransportation-planning studies, programs, and activities including the RPC and EDD area.

-4: The Resources Available to MKRC and Overall Costs.
+4: Resources Available to MKRC and Overall Costs.

 MKRC will continually update the resources and services that can be used to provide assistance to LEP individuals.
-Services include: volunteer language interpreters, document translation, translation of publications and outreach materials, and identifying training for MKRC personnel.
+Services include volunteer language-interpreters, document translation, identifying training for MKRC personnel, and translation of publications and outreach materials.